-- 31 For most of the Scheme's investments, the Trustee expects the investment manager to invest with a medium to long time horizon, and to use their engagement activity to drive improved performance over these periods. - 32 The Trustee understands that the investment manager takes into account the key principles of activism as endorsed by the Institutional Shareholders' Committee.
+- For most of the Plan's investments, the Trustee expects the investment manager to invest with a medium to long time horizon, and to use their engagement activity to drive improved performance over these periods. - The Trustee understands that the investment manager takes into account the key principles of activism.
 Furthermore, the Trustee expects the investment manager to engage with companies (and other relevant persons including, but not limited to, investment managers, and issuers/other holders of debt and equity) on things including capital structure of investee companies, actual and potential conflicts, performance, strategy, risks, corporate governance, and social, environmental and ethical issues concerning Trustee investments.
-The Trustee believes such engagement will protect and enhance the long-term value of its investments. - 33 The rights (including voting rights) attaching to their holdings in any pooled arrangements themselves are exercised by the Trustee in the best financial interests of the Plan.
+The Trustee believes such engagement will protect and enhance the long-term value of its investments. - The rights (including voting rights) attaching to their holdings in any pooled arrangements themselves are exercised by the Trustee in the best financial interests of the Plan.